 Section 16(a) of the Exchange Act requires the Company's directors and executive officers, and persons who own more than 10% of a registered class of the Company's equity securities, to file with the SEC reports of beneficial ownership and reports of changes in beneficial ownership in the Company's securities.
-Based solely on a review of such reports filed electronically with the SEC, the Company believes that during 2021, all Section 16(a) filings applicable to its directors, officers, and 10% stockholders were filed on a timely basis, except for two Form 4s that were filed by Linda Baddour reporting three transactions, one Form 4 that was filed by Richard Berman reporting two transactions, one Form 4 that was filed by Daniel Hancock reporting two transactions, one Form 4 that was filed by Robert Hariri reporting two transactions, one Form 4 that was filed by Edward Zecchini reporting two transactions, and one Form 4 that was filed by Jerrell Shelton reporting ten transactions.
+Based solely on a review of such reports filed electronically with the SEC, the Company believes that during 2022, all Section 16(a) filings applicable to its directors, officers, and 10% stockholders were filed on a timely basis, except for one Form 4 that was filed by Robert Hariri reporting one transaction, and one Form 5 that was filed by Jerrell Shelton reporting one transaction.